microsoft/MLOpsPython/docs/canary_ab_deployment.md

 ./charts/load_test.sh 10 $GATEWAY_IP/score green
 ```

-In this case the Istio Virtual Service analizes the request header and routes the traffic directly to the specified model verison.
+In this case the Istio Virtual Service analyzes the request header and routes the traffic directly to the specified model verison.